Unix security: Root access

-Most Unix and Unix-like systems have an account or group which enables a user to exact complete control over the system, often known as a root account.
+Most Unix and Unix-like systems have an account or user group which enables a user to exact complete control over the system, often known as a root account.
 If access to this account is gained by an unwanted user, this results in a complete breach of the system.
 A root account however is necessary for administrative purposes, and for the above security reasons the root account is seldom used for day to day purposes (the sudo program is more commonly used), so usage of the root account can be more closely monitored.

-User and administrative techniques

 Passwords

-Selecting strong passwords and guarding them properly are important for Unix security.

 On many UNIX systems, user and password information, if stored locally, can be found in the /etc/passwd and /etc/shadow file pair.

-Software maintenance

-Patching

-Operating systems, like all software, may contain bugs in need of fixing or may be enhanced with the addition of new features; many UNIX systems come with a package manager for this.
-Patching the operating system in a secure manner requires that the software come from a trustworthy source and not have been altered since it was packaged.
-Common methods for verifying that operating system patches have not been altered include the use of the digital signature of a cryptographic hash, such as a SHA-256 based checksum, or the use of read-only media.

 Viruses and virus scanners

 There are viruses and worms that target Unix-like operating systems.
 In fact, the first computer worm—the Morris worm—targeted Unix systems.

 There are virus scanners for UNIX-like systems, from multiple vendors.